mryndzionek/qpn_experiments/README.md

 * QM tool PNG export does not work on Linux (Mint)
 * Use the latest QP-nano release to test the new QMsm class
-* Investigate the problem with displaying filename on assertion

 Contact
 -------